iggroup/qgep_swmm/README.md

 ## Run current state simulation

+### Minimal parameters to be set
+!
+TO BE CHECKED!

+* `Time series` Create a time serie for the rain (default_qgep_raingage_timeserie) / the time serie have to be linked to the raingages `Hydrology > Rain Gages` (which are linked to the subcatchments)

+* `Hydrology > Subcatchment`: Set percent of of impervious area and infiltration parameters

+### Optional parameters
+* `Climatology > Evaporation`

 ## Run aimed state simulation
-* Inflows increase
+* Copy the inp file used for the previous simulation

-* Impervious areas increase
+### Impervious areas increase
+Hydrology > Subcatchements > % Imperv

 ## Run variants (network is modified)
-* New links and new nodes are created
+* New links and new nodes are created directly in SWMM GUI